-The 36th USS Fremont reunion will be held in Charleston South Carloina, September 7 - 11, 2016.
-Our hosts are David and Donna Lape.
+The 37th USS Fremont reunion will be held in Niagara Falls New York, September 20-24, 2017.
+Our hosts are Larry and Lucia Risio.

 If you have pre-scanned pictures that you would like displayed for any reunion, please attach them to an e-mail message.
 If you have non-scanned reunion pictures, mail them to the following address:

 Include your address and I will return them to you.

 "Click here to E-mail your pictures"